dotnetjunkie/blog/content/posts/di-anti-pattern-multiple-constructors.md

 If a dependency is optional, you should ask yourself whether the class should even depend on that abstraction.

 An optional dependency implies that the reference to the dependency will be null when it’s not supplied.
 Null references complicate code because they require specific logic for the null-case.
 Instead of passing in a null reference, the caller could insert an implementation with no behavior, i.e. an implementation of the [Null Object Pattern](https://en.wikipedia.org/wiki/Null_Object_pattern).
 This ensures that dependencies are always available, the type can require those dependencies and the dreaded null checks are gone.
 This means we have less code to maintain and test.
-In the case that our application does not need to log information we simply register a `NullLogger`:
+In the case that your application does not need to log information you simply register a `NullLogger`:

 {{< highlightEx csharp >}}
 public class NullLogger : ILogger //{{annotate}}Null Object pattern implementation.{{/annotate}}